 Dissecting cellulitis of scalp - Cellulitis DDx

-The condition typically affects black men between the ages of 20 and 40, but it can occur in other ethnicities, in women, and in children.
+The condition typically affects Black men between the ages of 20 and 40, but it can occur in other races and ethnicities, in women, and in children.
 Dissecting cellulitis usually affects the vertex (although the entire scalp can be involved), producing boggy or fluctuant pustules and nodules.
 Patients complain of pain and of a disfiguring appearance.
 If a nodule is pressed, pus or serosanguineous fluid may extrude from one or more of the orifices.

 The disease may wax and wane over several years, later producing dermal fibrosis, sinus tracts, and hypertrophic scarring with alopecia.
 There is an increased risk of squamous cell carcinoma in patients with long-standing disease.